 We will be sharing this hike with a group of New Buffalo students, making this event even more special.
 HCH and the New Buffalo Elementary School BASE program recently joined forces to get students onto the trails.
 The program provides casual exposure to nature and promotes trail safety and etiquette.

-Located on New Buffalo Elementary School property, 12291 Lubke Rd., New Buffalo.
-From US12, turn south (away from the lake) onto S. Eagle St. Two blocks ahead, at the second stop sign, take a right onto W. Detroit St. Detroit St. changes to Lubke Rd. at the city/township line and curves to the left.
-Watch for the school on the right.
+Directions: 12291 Lubke Rd., New Buffalo, MI.
+From US12, turn south (away from the lake) onto S. Eagle St. Three blocks ahead, at the second stop sign, take a right onto W. Detroit St. Detroit St. changes to Lubke Rd. at the city/township line and curves to the left.
+The school entrance is on the right.
 We will assemble inside the circle drive at the back of the parking lot (left end of the school).

 Hiking Distance: 1 mile

 Saturday, May 12, 10am EDT